 I decided to leave the house.

 At that moment, it appeared to be the most difficult question in the world to respond to.
 I avoided looking at his face and stepped in.
 I expected him to be angry and insist on knowing my destination.
-I had decided to get off the bus in case he did.
-But he did not speak a word and the bus pulled away.
+I had decided to get off the bus if he did.
+But he did not speak a word, and the bus pulled away.
 Though the bus looked empty from the outside, it was not as empty as I had thought it to be.
 Importantly, there were no vacant window seats.
-I was not really happy but I chose a seat and closed my eyes.
+I was not really happy, but I chose a seat and closed my eyes.

 Almost spontaneously, I took the bag from her and kept it between my legs.
 It was indeed very heavy.
 It had things that moved around in it and wouldn’t fit between my legs.
 However hard I held on to the bag, it slid to the other side of the bus.
 I tried to balance it on a rack, but it continued to slide down.
 The woman would be distressed if something fell out of the bag.
 I tried to tie the straps together but failed.
 I struggled with the bag for a long time before finally managing to hold it securely in my hands.

 I now looked at the woman.
 She was resting her head on the handle of a seat and had her eyes closed.
 She was probably sleeping, relieved that her luggage was now entirely with me.
 The struggle was now mine.
 I was agitated by her composure.
 My mind raced back to the house despite my efforts to control my thoughts.
 The house was sitting heavy on my shoulders, so heavy it could break my bones.
 A heaviness I couldn’t carry even if I bent my back and girded my legs.
 The house would load all its weight onto me.
 I had thought leaving it would lessen the weight, but that was not the case.
 The house tightened its hold until it began to strangle me.
 The old woman’s bag rose like the heaviness of the house.
 The crisis was not over yet.
 How far will the mesh of an open net stretch?